-- A. It shall be unlawful to erect, construct, alter, improve or use any building or structure or portion thereof or otherwise commence a use defined in this Local

-Law as requiring site plan approval without having first applied for and obtained a permit.

-B. Any person, firm, corporation or other legal entity that violates, disobeys, neglects, or refuses to comply with any provision of this Local Law shall be guilty of an offense, and upon conviction thereof, be subject to a civil penalty of not less than \$50.00 and not more than \$250.00.
+- A. It shall be unlawful to erect, construct, or alter any structure if the cost of such erection, construction, or alteration is valued equal to or greater than \$1,000.00, or to change the use of any building, structure, or lot after the effective date of this Local Law without first having applied for, and obtained, a permit or permits required in this Local Law. - B. Any person, firm, or corporation who violates, disobeys, neglects, or refuses to comply with any provision of this Local Law shall be guilty of an offense, and upon conviction thereof, be subject to a fine of not more than \$250.00, imprisonment for a period of five (5) days, or both.
 Each week a violation is continued shall be deemed a separate offense.
-If an action is required to enforce this local law before the Supreme Court of the State of New York, said Supreme Court Judge is fully authorized to impose a civil penalty of up to \$250.00 per week.
-Said civil penalty is payable to the Town of Oswegatchie in all instances.

-C. Upon determination by the Code Enforcement Officer that a violation of this Local Law exists, written notice shall be sent to the owner of the property.
+- C. Upon determination by the Code Enforcement Officer that a violation of this Local Law exists, written notice shall be sent to the owner of the property.
 The notice may be delivered by other means or may be attached to the premises of the owner.
-A copy of the notice shall be sent to the Town Board.
+A copy of the notice shall be sent to the Town Board. - D. Appropriate action and proceedings may be taken at law or in equity to prevent the following: unlawful construction; illegal occupancy of a building, structure, or premises; and illegal acts to conduct a business in or about any premises.
+These remedies shall be in addition to penalties otherwise prescribed by law.